What Does White Toenail Polish Actually Mean?

 - • Mysterious and intriguing

-- • Strong with creative/artistic audiences
+- • Strong with creative or artistic styling

-- • Seasonal spike in fall
+- • Deep purple works well in fall and winter

 - • Differentiates from common choices